 If the survey was my homework, it was Weir's study guide.
 When I was all settled in for my facial (cute sarong and comfortable heated bed included), Weir warned me, "I talk a lot."
 She continued, "I like to ask questions before resorting to treatment.
 Acne is telling you something.
 Don't shoot the messenger."

-Taking a closer look at my skin, she assured me that blackheads are the least concerning type of acne she sees.
+Looking closely at my skin, she assured me that blackheads are the least concerning type of acne she sees.
 (Apparently, they have more to do with oil production and pore size than anything else.)
 The occasional cystic pimples were not too worrisome, either.
 Per Weir, acne-prone skin like mine is extremely sensitive, so even slight irritation could lead to these breakouts.
 She focused most of her attention on the constant flesh-colored bumps along my chin.
 According to Weir, because they weren't completely closed (and not exposed to oxygen), my body wasn't flagging them as an infection—it was why they never went away unless I picked at them.

 “What toothpaste do you use?”
 Weir asked me.
 I told her.
 “You know, a lot of those generic brands have a pore-clogging ingredient in them.
 SLS [Sodium Laurel Sulfate].”
-I didn’t, but she wasn’t finished.
+I didn’t know that, but she wasn’t finished.
 “Do you wear a mouth guard at night?” she asked.
 Yes.
 “These bumps are only on one side.
 I wonder, do you drool at night?”
 Um, yes.
 “Do you sleep on your left side?”
 Also yes.
 Though I have never been to a psychic, I have a feeling this is what visiting one feels like.
 (By the way, when I got home and checked my toothpaste, SLS was one of the first ingredients listed.)

 As Weir finished the facial—which included a soothing mask, some extractions, an ice massage, and a red LED light mask—I wasn’t stuck on how eerily accurate her guesses were.
-Instead, I kept thinking about how crazy it was that in 10 years of acne treatment, no one had ever asked me those questions before.
+Instead, I kept thinking about how crazy it was that in 10 years of acne treatment, no one had ever asked me those questions.

 After finishing up my facial, my main takeaway was that my skincare and oral care routines needed some work.
 “I suspect that a majority of your issues are coming from being extremely sensitive and acne-prone.
 Identifying external triggers that are aggravating your skin will be key to your skin journey," Weir told me.
 "Given that are you prone to clogging, I highly recommend going as acne-safe as possible in all your products.”